Freedom of Religion Act No. 453 of 6 June 2003

-Decisions concerning the registration of a religious community are taken by and the Register of religious communities is maintained by the National Board of Patents and Registration.
+Decisions concerning the registration of a religious community are taken by and the Register of religious communities is maintained by the Finnish Patent and Registration Office.

 Registration of a religious community

 A religious community must be entered in the Register if it has been established in compliance with this Act, the by-laws and administration of the community observe the provisions of this Act, and the name of the community clearly differs from the names of the communities previously entered in the Register and is not misleading.
-When the community has been entered in the Register of religious communities, the National Board of Patents and Registration notifies this fact to the Population Register Centre which records the information of the joining of the founders in the community in the population information system.
+When the community has been entered in the Register of religious communities, the Finnish Patent and Registration Office notifies this fact to the Population Register Centre which records the information of the joining of the founders in the community in the population information system.
 The notification shall be accompanied by the information referred to in Section 4(3) on the founding members.

 Judicial effects of registration

 A registered religious community and its registered local community may acquire rights and make commitments and appear as a party in a court of law and before other authorities.
 Members of a religious community are not personally liable for the commitments of the community.